G.A.R. Post: John Buford Post #89 Everett, WA

 1864 found the 81st at The Wilderness, Po River, Spottsylvania, North Anna River, Totopotomy and Cold Harbor.
 Severe losses in the opening assaults upon Petersburg followed.
 The winter of ‘64/’65 was spent in the trenches before that city.

 Final months of the War found the 81st actively engaged with the enemy and constantly on the march.
 A desperate Union assault on Confederate lines near FARMSVILLE, VA in the conflict’s waning days cost the regiment dearly.
 With Confed.
 Gen. Lee’s surrender the regiment returned to Washing D.C. for final muster.

 Mustered In: 9/2/64 Williamsport, PA

 Highest Rank: Pvt.

-In September, 1864 when the 5’5” blue eyed farm boy went to war he joined a regiment that had seen and would see more hard fighting.
+John’s mother died on 1/5/64.
+In September of that same year, John - then a 5’5” blue eyed farm boy- went to war.
+The regiment he joined had seen and would see more hard fighting.
 As such, it is not surprising that on 4/7/65, two days prior to Confed.
-Gen. Lee’s surrender to Union Gen. U.S. Grant at Appomattox Courthouse, VA Private Finch was captured during heavy fighting with the fleeing rebels near Farmville, VA.
-Released because of the cessation of hostilities, his only other military involvement of note was treatment for catarrah (infection) on 6/4/65.
+Gen. Lee’s surrender to Union Gen. U.S. Grant at Appomattox Courthouse, VA Private Finch was captured during heavy fighting with the fleeing Rebels near FARMVILLE, VA.
+Released because of the cessation of hostilities, his only other military involvement of note was treatment for catarrh (infection) on 6/4/65.